Splitter — Smart UI JavaScript API

 An instance of a splitter bar.

-Invoke the showBar method.
+Try a demo showcasing the showBar method.

 Enables access to a splitter item that was previously locked, allowing users to interact with or modify the item as intended.
 This action removes any restrictions, making the splitter fully functional within the application.